 This isn’t rocket-science, but to be sure, the darkness of our fallen hearts resists bowing to this truth.
 The first thing that sin corrupts is how we submit as creatures.
-Or, in fact, we could say that the essence of sin is the despising of our creatureliness.
+Or we could say that the essence of sin is the despising of our creatureliness.
 Wasn’t that the case with Adam and Eve in the Garden?
-Satan deceived them by the thought that God was distinct from them, which he is.
-But Satan’s tactic was to make our first father and mother doubt God’s goodness in it.
-God knew things (and still does) that Adam and Eve didn’t, and they were tricked to think this was malicious.
-In the effort to “bridge” the gap they took the fruit.
+Satan deceived them with the thought that God was distinct from them, which He is.
+But Satan’s tactic was to make our first father and mother doubt God’s goodness in this.
+God knew things (and still does) that Adam and Eve didn’t, and they were tricked into thinking this was malicious.
+In the effort to “bridge” the gap, they took the fruit.
 It was nothing less than a futile attempt to reinvent themselves.
 They despised the way God made them and sought to spin into being an improved existence.
 But they were creatures, remember, and so corruption entered the story.
-Adam and Eve wanted to rule the today and tomorrow.
+Adam and Eve wanted to rule today and tomorrow.
 And in the darkness of our hearts, so do we.

-But today and tomorrow is not ours.
+But today and tomorrow are not ours.
 What is our life?
 We are a mist.
 We appear for a little time and then we are gone.
 Vanished.
 We are creatures.

-So do we sulk?
+What then?
+Do we sulk?
 Do we complain about our creatureliness?
 No. We bow.
-We kneel our hearts to God.
-We yield our lives to his sovereign rule.
-And we know that his command of reality is for our good in Jesus Christ.
-He is a good God and his distinction from us is not malicious — it is marvelous.
+We kneel in our hearts to God.
+We yield our lives to His sovereign rule.
+And we trust that His command of reality is for our good in Jesus Christ.
+He is a good God and His distinction from us is not malicious—it is marvelous.